ts-custer/rip-and-direct-playback/README.md

 Finding the real stream address: http://sc8.radiocaroline.net:8040/; -> http://sc8.radiocaroline.net:8040/;
 Starting recording..
 OK
-Waiting..
-OK
+Writing file ./recordings/2021-12-10_12-07-17 Radio Caroline.mp3
 Starting playback..
 OK

-VLC media player 3.0.9.2 Vetinari (revision 3.0.9.2-0-gd4c1aefe4d) [000056304177c890] dummy interface: using the dummy interface module...
+VLC media player 3.0.9.2 Vetinari (revision 3.0.9.2-0-gd4c1aefe4d) [000055f8df350300] dummy interface: using the dummy interface module...

 Enter number of the station to record and play (2)..
 ```
+Note that the record file "2021-12-10_12-07-17 Radio Caroline.mp3" is stored in the new created subfolder "recordings".

-Then just press Enter again to record and listen the second station or enter the number of the station you would like to hear.
+Press Enter again to record and listen the second station or enter the number of the station you would like to hear.

 Enter "s" to see the station list again, "r" to restarting the playback (of the record file that is being written at the moment) or "q" to quit.